 Experience

-Kentucky federal court premises liability case, where we defended a national retailer.
-Plaintiff suffered significant injuries, falling over an object.
-Christopher second chaired this trial as training counsel for a young associate.
-We obtained a unanimous defense verdict.
+In a Kentucky federal court premises liability case, Chris and the team represented a national retailer.
+The plaintiff, who suffered significant injuries after falling over an object, sought substantial damages.
+Chris second chaired this trial as the trial training partner for a young associate.
+The team achieved a unanimous defense verdict.

 Successfully Defended Manufacturer in Entrapment Case